symfony/symfony-docs/cookbook/deployment/heroku.rst

      * [new branch]      master -> master

 And that's it!
-If you now open your browser, either by manually pointing it to the URL ``heroku create`` gave you, or by using the Heroku Toolbelt, the application will respond:
+If you now open your browser, either by manually pointing it to the URL ``heroku create`` gave you or by using the Heroku Toolbelt, the application will respond:

 .. code-block:: bash